GoofySMP/GoofySMP-Datapack/README.md

 Jan 9th
 ---
-- Fixed a bug in the resourcepack where the Enchanted Golden Apple was not retextured (#2)
+- Fixed a bug in the resourcepack where the Enchanted Golden Apple was not retextured (RP #2)

 Jan 6th
 ---